If you finish a workout and instantly think "cheeseburger," you're not alone.

 What's more, after a tough session, the cool water will "regulate your body temperature, restore energy levels, fight fatigue and muscle cramps, and, if it's a sports drink, restore lost electrolytes," says Andy Stern, founding trainer of Rumble Boxing.
 But make sure to steer clear of drinks with artificial sweeteners—just look at what sugar can do to your body.
 These artificially sweetened drinks can actually make you hungrier, says nutritionist Isabel Smith, M.S., R.D., C.D.N.

-Eat throughout the day.
+Eat well before you exercise.
 Eating something satiating, but not too heavy on the stomach, before a workout can help limit hunger following exercise, says Mohr.
 He recommends Greek yogurt with a banana and peanut butter, or even a glass of chocolate milk.
-(Here are more expert-backed foods to eat before a workout.)
-An energy bar (something with a little more staying power than a candy-coated granola bar masking itself as healthy) will also supply some much-need fuel before any long day or intense workout.
+An energy bar—something with a little more staying power than a candy-coated granola bar masking itself as healthy—will also supply some much-need fuel before any long day or intense workout.

-Make sure to eat something small shortly following the workout.
+Don't wait too long to eat post-workout.
+Make sure to eat something small soon if you’re often hungry after workouts.
 This will help you avoid excess (read: uncontrollable) hunger when you get home.
 "You can wolf down large quantities of food when over-hungry and get way past the point of fullness," says Dr. Cederquist.

 Think before you inhale.
 Simply slowing down the eating process can make you rethink whether or not to eat an entire meal of snacks before your actual dinner.
 So take a minute, take a shower, unpack your gym bag and then decide what to eat.
 It takes about 15 minutes for your stomach to register fullness, says Mohr, so enjoy your food and wait before grabbing seconds.

 Consider your workout.
-Another trick?
 Really think about how many calories you've burned during your workout, and what that means for your next meal.
+"I have many clients who think if they exercise, they can reward themselves by eating whatever they want," says Dawn Jackson Blatner, R.D., author of The Flexitarian Diet.
+That approach can backfire.